Deepti0512/Food-delight-landing-page/README.md

 # Food-delight-landing-page
-Landing Page for a resturant website using html and css.
+Responsive Landing Page for a resturant website using html and css.